THE

 pratibandha or existential dependence.

-Existential dependence means dependent existence.
+existential dependence means dependent existence.

-It may be in the form of a causal relation or an analytical entailment.
+it may be in the form of a causal relation or an analytical entailment.

-For example, the dependence of effect on its cause enables us to infer
+for example, the dependence of effect on its cause enables us to infer

 the cause the moment the effect is known to us.

-Similarly, an analytically deduced fact by its very essence depends upon
+similarly, an analytically deduced fact by its very essence depends upon

-the fact from which it is deduced.
-Thus
+the fact from which it is deduced. thus

 there is svabhava pratibandha between